 - Using the semantic markup, you can include it in the main HTML page.

 JSON-LD content will not be affected by layout changes (unless you modify the content, of course).
-You can move items around, and any changes to the page structure won’t affect the Schema markup.
+You can move items around, and any changes to the page structure won’t affect the schema markup.

 This one benefit alone helped our clients retain their rankings, in spite of errors in site layout and content.

-For example, one of our client’s development team accidentally removed content from their core landing pages.
+For example, one of our client’s development teams accidentally removed content from their core landing pages.
 Luckily, the JSON-LD markup kept their site from losing rankings until the team realized and resolved this mistake.

-But what makes JSON Schema so powerful?
+But what makes JSON schema so powerful?